joereddington/Mouse-Sniper/README.md

 * -	Save location as first location for a drag (the next single click location initiates the drag

 # TODO
- - [ ]  Add a proper target in the middle of the screen that pinpoints the click.
  - [ ]  Add a visual indicator (change colour of lines) when first drag point is taken.
  - [ ]  Better mnemonics for click, doublce click extra, use the other hand
  - [ ]  Change the zones so that you don't zoom *completely* in a section is selected - so something on the boarder can be reached from both (The other approach is to have shortcuts to move the window to one side or other)